Get Your Legit Emotional Support Animal Letter in California

 Are ESA Registration Databases recognized in California?

-Many ESA companies in California mislead patients and sell the with ESA Registries in order to maximize their profits.
-In reality, there is no legal registry or certification for ESAs at the federal or state level.
+Many ESA companies in California mislead patients by selling them ESA registrations in order to maximize their profits.
+In reality, there is no legal registry or certification for ESAs at either the federal or state level.
 A valid ESA letter is the only recognized documentation.

 How Many Emotional Support Animals Can I Have in California?

-There is no limit on the number of emotional support animals you can adopt in California.
-However, each pet should help you overcome at least one disability on a daily basis.
-Apart from that, it is essential for you to have the resources and space to accommodate enough animals.
+There is no limit to the number of emotional support animals you can have in California.
+However, each animal should help you manage at least one disability on a daily basis.
+Additionally, it is essential that you have the resources and space to properly accommodate them.

 Who Can Prescribe an Emotional Support Animal in California?